Quality Monitoring RFP Template for Call Centers

 Disaster Recovery – while not always relevant it’s important to choose a vendor who is not at risk of losing all of your data or who may be subject to extended periods of downtime due to natural disasters.
 While any event is unpredictable, choose a vendor that has a thought-out plan and redundancy in critical areas of operations.

-Insurances – if required, have the vendor provide copies of insurance coverage and or the names and policy numbers of those coverage’s to meet your needs.
+Insurances – if required, have the vendor provide copies of insurance coverage and or the names and policy numbers of that coverage to meet your needs.